kenedyolisi/kenedyolisi/readme.md

 -->

 - 💬 You can ask me about Frontend Development and I'll be glad to help whenever I can.
-- 👯 I am looking to collaborate on the following projects:
+- 👯 I am looking to collaborate on the following languages/frameworks:
     - HTML
-    - CSS(SCSS)
-    - Bootstrap
+    - CSS
     - TailwindCSS
-    - JavaScript
+    - JavaScript/TypeScript
     - Svelte
     - React
     - Astro